tldr-pages/tldr/GOVERNANCE.md

-- If a collaborator or maintainer stops being active in the project for more than 6 months, their membership status will be equally deactivated and their name added to the list of former maintainers in the MAINTAINERS.md file.
+- If a collaborator or maintainer stops being active in the project for more than 6 months, their membership status should be equally ceased and their name added to the list of former maintainers in the MAINTAINERS.md file.
   Again, this is and merely a reflection of their actual involvement with the project, not a demotion or punishment.
-  In fact, if they return to active participation in the project, they should be added back to the organization, to reflect that fact.
+  Indeed, if they return to active participation in the project, they should be added back to the organization, to reflect that fact.

     - This inactivity threshold additionally ensures